o3de/o3de.org/content/docs/userguide/rendering/rendernode.md

 ---
-description: ' Visualize objects in a world with render nodes in &ALYlong;. '
+description: ' Visualize objects in a world with render nodes in Amazon Lumberyard. '
 title: Render Nodes
 ---
 # Render Nodes {#graphics-rendering-rendernode}